-Additionally, with purchase you get a year of Free Time Unlimited which gives you access to over 15,000 apps, books, and educational content from PBS, Nickelodeon, and Disney.
+Free Time Unlimited gives you access to over 15,000 apps, books, and educational content from PBS, Nickelodeon, and Disney.

 The parental controls allow you to decide how much screen time they can have, as well as everything they are playing with.
 Plus you can see all this from your Smartphone.
 Additionally, if you have more than one kid you can see what both children are doing with their tablets.
 Or get one tablet and set up individual profiles for up to 4 kids.